Fathead Minnow

 Colors

-Muted olive-grey to brown backs with silvery sides and a white belly; breeding males turn dark charcoal or black with light vertical bars
+Dull olive-grey or silvery-tan with a dark lateral stripe; breeding males turn dark charcoal to black with two light vertical bars and white bumps on the snout

 Key Features